mariamAbdelmonim/mariamAbdelmonim/README.md

 - 🎓 I hold a Bachelor's degree in Computer Science from [Ain Shams University](https://www.asu.edu.eg/ar).
 - 🔍 I'm passionate about **Software Testing** and **Quality Assurance**.
-- 🧪 I work with both manual and automation testing for **Web, Mobile, and API**.
+- 🧪 I work with both manual and automation testing for **Web, Mobile, API, Performance And AI**.
 - 🧠 Always eager to learn and explore new tools and technologies.
 - 💼 Currently looking for QA internships or full-time opportunities.